grinnelldennis/gitting-started/README.md

 > The final project presentation is assigned under the project tab but no due date is given.

 Where can you find our course textbook?
 > For free online, link in the syllabus

 When are you free during my scheduled office hours?
+> I am free for the entire time Monday, Wednesday & Friday after 4pm.
+(Dennis)
 > With the exception of incedental work items, all of them.
+(Philip)